pazderskipawel/cicd_wp_demo/README.md

 # WordPress CI/CD Demo
 This repository sets up Docker containers for WordPress and MySQL using `docker-compose`.
-Configuration is managed via Bash scripts, allowing reuse inside containers.
+Configuration is managed by CICD workflows so everything should be installed automatically.
+Repo uses "nested" workflows so all actions should be clear and reusable if needed.
 The CI/CD pipeline is powered by GitHub Actions and runs on a self-hosted Ubuntu runner.
 ## Overview
 - Project Purpose: Dockerized WordPress + MySQL with CI/CD via GitHub Actions
 - Runner Type: Self-hosted Ubuntu runner